RhysU/ar/README.rst

    discussed by [Broersen2006] section 5.4 appears to be too numerically unstable to use in practice without requiring O(n^2) memory.

-2. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].
-This should reduce the sensitivity to phase shifted input signals when working with small data sets.

-3. Revisit arcov-octfile.cpp to ensure the formulas used for the Octave arcov(...) function are correct.
+2. Revisit arcov-octfile.cpp to ensure the formulas used for the Octave arcov(...) function are correct.
 As is, the results are suspect.
 Compare the arcov(...) results versus the 'mu_sigma' output of arsel(...).